Susannah Matilda Ward

 Her family became interwoven with other Paterson families when one of her daughters (also named Susannah Matilda) married Frederick Bedwell and one of her granddaughters married Charles Dun, son of William and Maria Dun.
 In 1837 Bedwell purchased 52 acres of the Cintra estate and named it 'Valentia'.

 1. Dun, Loftus.
 They Came as Strangers: A History of the Dun and Related Families in Early Australia.
 Published by the author, 1997.
-Available on-line.
 Part B of this book contains details of Susannah Matilda Ward including family trees and information on her descendants.
 The quote cited in paragraph 2 above is from page 70.

 2. Sullivan, Jack.
 George Townshend 1798-1872 and Trevallyn, Paterson River.
 Paterson: Paterson Historical Society, 1997, pp16-21.